sherado99/SCDFT/README.md

 - Regulatory transparency – every output includes an auditHash (SHA‑256) for traceability without storing your data, supporting accountability under frameworks such as the EU AI Act.
 - Failed rows are flagged with status: error in the output; you can retry them after addressing the cause (e.g., network timeout, malformed input).
 - Apify charges – as a Pay Per Event Actor, each processed result incurs a small fee, which is displayed transparently to the user before the run starts.
 The first 5 seconds of each run are free.

 ---

-## 🔌 Integrations (Built‑in by Apify)
-Because SCDFT is a published Apify Actor, it automatically appears in the integration catalogs of:
-- n8n – connect SCDFT to hundreds of apps without code.
-- Make – drag‑and‑drop SCDFT into automated workflows.
-- Zapier – trigger SCDFT from thousands of events.
-- Slack – get notified when a run finishes.
-- GitHub – create issues automatically when a run fails.
-- LangChain and LlamaIndex – use SCDFT as a tool inside your custom AI agents.

----